Specialisation in lightweight construction

 Entrepreneurship

-With this master’s degree, you will qualify for managerial positions in companies.
-Or maybe you have an idea for your own start-up?
-Maybe you want to use your materials science knowledge to develop a concept for a super light bike?
+With this Master’s degree, you will qualify for managerial positions in companies.
+Or perhaps you have an idea for your own start-up?
+Maybe you want to use your materials science knowledge to develop better and more advanced lightweight products?
 Specialisation in lightweight construction and carbon fibre engineering could help you here.

 -